openvinotoolkit/openvino/docs/OVTF_integration/OVTF_architecture.md

 # Architecture {#ovtf_architecture}

 This document describes a high-level architecture of **OpenVINO™ integration with TensorFlow**.
-This capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
+This capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ Runtime.
 Unsupported operators fall back on native TensorFlow runtime.

 ## Architecture Diagram